-Lecture: 1-3.
-Luminescence spectroscopy.
+Lecture: Luminescence spectroscopy.
 Theoretical background and principles of application of fluorescence spectroscopy to study the structure of proteins, nucleic acids and that of the cell membrane.
 Fluorescence conjugation of biomolecules, techniques based on fluorescence polarization and fluorescence resonance energy transfer.

-Lecture: 4-6.
-Modern microscopic methods for structural and functional characterization of cells.
+Lecture: Modern microscopy methods for structural and functional characterization of cells.
 Theoretical background of fluorescence microscopy and image processing.
 Generation of scanning and wide-field images.
 Detectors, analog/digital conversion and digital storage of images.
 Digital image analysis: principles and biological applications.
 Principles of confocal microscopy.
 High resolution non-linear optical microscopy.